LucianoCirino/efficiency-nodes-comfyui/README.md

 • A modded KSampler with the ability to preview and output images.<br>
 • Re-outputs key inputs which helps promote a cleaner and more streamlined workflow look for ComfyUI.<br>
 • Can force hold all of its outputs without regenerating by setting its state to "Hold".
+• Simplifies the comparison of settings by generating clear and concise image plots.
 <blockquote>note: when using multiple instances of this node, each instance must have a unique ID for the "Hold" state to function properly.</blockquote>
 </ul></details>

 <details><summary>Efficient Loader</summary><ul>
 • A combination of common initialization nodes.
+</ul></details>

+<details><summary>XY Plot</summary><ul>
+• A node that allows the user to define parameters for the KSampler (Efficient) to plot on a grid.
 </ul></details>

 <details><summary>Image Overlay</summary><ul>